CCSG By The Numbers: An Introduction to Statistics (2024 Remastered)

 The next adjustment takes into account a player's minutes played and their WPA grade.
 The player’s grade can get boosted under two conditions, the first being if they played better than average for more minutes than average, because it is harder to play at a high level over a larger sample size.
 I consider this a reward mechanism because of said difficulty.
 They can also get boosted if they played fewer minutes and graded lower than average, because they perhaps didn’t have enough opportunities to make an impact, but I would consider this a reduction in punishment rather than a reward.

 Secondly, the player’s grade can get lowered under the opposite conditions.
 If they played worse than average but played more minutes, they get lowered because they had the opportunities and couldn’t make the most of it.
 This is entirely a way to punish those who kept getting selected but couldn’t perform.
 Finally, they also get lowered if they played better than average but over a smaller sample size, to ensure they are not graded the same as someone who played more minutes but at the same high level.
 By taking minutes and WPA grade into consideration, I came up with a formula that returns a scalable factor, which then gets added or subtracted from the original grade.
-After running JGL’s rating through this formula that acknowledges that he played better than average for more minutes than average, it gets boosted slightly.
+After running Walker’s rating through this formula that acknowledges that he played better than average for more minutes than average, it gets boosted slightly.

 About Alexander: